 “Johnson & Johnson’s Ethicon division, the leading manufacturer of morcellation equipment, promptly withdrew their products from the market. … [W]e urge the FDA to request that other manufacturers of laparoscopic morcellation devices withdraw their equipment from the market until additional risk assessments and patient and clinician education can be performed.”

 Power morcellator lawsuits have been filed.
 The product liability attorneys at Reich & Binstock take these injury claims seriously and urge women to come forward if they have experienced the spread of uterine cancer that may be linked to the use of a laparoscopic morcellation device.
-Any such patient is entitled to a free consultation from one of Reich & Binstock’s experienced attorneys.
-All one must do is either call the toll-free number below or send a request through the law firm’s website.
+Any such patient is entitled to a free consultation from one of Reich & Binstock’s experienced drug injury attorneys.
+All one must do is either call 713-622-7271 or send a request through the law firm’s website.

 Reich & Binstock operates in all 50 states, so residency has no bearing on representation.